tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 # More on Installation

-In Up and Running chapter, I descirbed 1 controller and 1 vRouter setting, so no HA case is covered yet (And no overlay traffic case, indeed!)
+In Up and Running section, I descirbed 1 controller and 1 vRouter setting, so no HA case is covered yet (And no overlay traffic case, indeed!)
 Let me describe more realistic case, with 3 controllers and 2 computes (and possibly with multi-NICs) for each orchestrator.
  - In this chapter, I'll use opencontrailnightly:latest repo, since several features are not available in 5.0.1 release, but please notice that this repo could be a bit unstable in some cases.